Berry Simons obtains resource consent for Pet Refuge

 Berry Simons acted on a pro bono basis to obtain a resource consent to authorise Pet Refuge staff to walk dogs on public streets.

-Berry Simons has, through Simon Berry and Rebekah Hill, been acting on a pro bono basis to assist the Pet Refuge Charitable Trust to obtain a resource consent to authorise its staff to walk dogs on public streets in the semi-rural area where the Pet Refuge is located.
+Berry Simons acted on a pro bono basis to assist the Pet Refuge Charitable Trust to obtain a resource consent authorising its staff to walk dogs on public streets in the semi-rural area where the refuge is located.

-As bizarre as it may sound, the need to obtain resource consent to walk dogs was brought about by neighbours complaining about the noise of dogs being walked.
-The relevant council threatened enforcement action on the basis that the application documents would have led council processing planners (who granted the Pet Refuge consent on a non-notified basis) to believe that all dog exercise would be undertaken on the premises.
+As strange as it may sound, the need for resource consent arose after neighbours complained about noise from dogs being walked off-site.
+The relevant council threatened enforcement action, taking the view that the original application documents would have led council processing planners (who granted the Pet Refuge consent on a non-notified basis) to believe that all dog exercise would occur on the premises.

-Although it could have been argued that exercising pets is an incident of land ownership, it was agreed with the council enforcement people that a resource consent was the tidiest way to address the issue.
-Given that dog walking was beyond the scope of the original application, a new, stand-alone, consent (rather than an amending the condition of consent) was necessary.
+While it could potentially have been argued that exercising pets is an incident of land use, it was agreed with council enforcement officers that seeking resource consent was the most straightforward and pragmatic way to resolve the issue.
+Because walking dogs off-site was beyond the scope of the original application, a new, stand-alone consent (rather than an amendment to existing conditions) was required.

-The consent was granted on a non-notified basis, subject to conditions in relation to frequency and direction of walks, and such like.
-The council was helpful and the process was smooth.
+The consent was granted on a non-notified basis, subject to conditions in relation to matters such as frequency and direction of walks.

-The Pet Refuge provides temporary shelter and care for pets affected by domestic violence, keeping them safe while their owners escape abuse.
-The end goal is to reunite each of them with their owners so they can start their new lives together in violence-free homes.
-(The location of the Pet Refuge is confidential, for obvious reasons.)
+The Pet Refuge provides temporary shelter and care for pets affected by domestic violence, keeping them safe while their owners escape abusive situations.
+The ultimate goal is to reunite pets with their owners so they can begin new lives together in violence-free homes.

 Rebekah said: